 Huawei founder praises US tech in first word from company since Biden inauguration

-The United States remains a "beacon of technology" to be emulated and China's Huawei Technology should consider cutting products in the wake of U.S. actions against it, the Chinese firm's founder Ren Zhengfei said in remarks made public on Friday.

-SHENZHEN, China: The United States remains a "beacon of technology" to be emulated and China's Huawei Technology should consider cutting products in the wake of U.S. actions against it, the Chinese firm's founder Ren Zhengfei said in remarks made public on Friday.
+SHENZHEN, China: The United States remains a "beacon of technology" to be emulated and China's Huawei Technology should consider cutting products in the wake of US actions against it, the Chinese firm's founder Ren Zhengfei said in remarks made public on Friday (Jan 22).

 Ren's comments, in a letter to staff dated June of last year, were shared for the first time on a company message board, making them the first public word from the company since Joe Biden took over the presidency from Donald Trump.